Is LinkedIn Worth It or a Waste of Time?

 Include a photo on your page; make sure that you take and choose a professional photo for LinkedIn.

-If confidentiality is a concern, do not worry.
+If confidentiality is a concern, don't worry.
 LinkedIn is one of the most private social networks.
 Connect only with people you know well.
 Be strategic if you’re job searching while employed, and don’t announce it to your connections.
 There are ways you can job search confidentially without jeopardizing your current position.